lgbt-foundation/whitepaper/whitepaper.md

 ## THE LGBT TOKEN

-LGBT Token is cryptocurrency that aims, as its initial goal, to unleash the community’s economic might by tokenizing the pink economy with blockchain technology and thus bridge the gap between the industries that already profit from the LGBT community and the community itself, so both parties can create a more fruitful cooperation in the future.
+LGBT Token is cryptocurrency with the primary goal to tokenizing the pink economy with blockchain technology and thus bridge the gap between the industries that already profit from the LGBT community and the community itself, so both parties can improve their ooperation.
 The LGBT Token is proposed to be issued by non-for-profit foundation (“Foundation”), as an ERC-20 compliant token running on the public Ethereum platform<sup>token-2</sup>.

 > **We will establish the LGBT Foundation to issue and govern the LGBT Token, based on Ethereum and the ERC20 Standard.**

-The second goal of LGBT Token is to establish the LGBT Impact arm, which will allocate a portion of the LGBT Token currency each year to supporting and creating charitable causes and foundations within the LGBT community that advance the rights of and help safeguard the community.
+The second goal of LGBT Token is to establish the **LGBT Impact** program, which will allocate a portion of the LGBT Token currency each year to supporting and creating charitable causes and foundations within the LGBT community that advance the rights of and help safeguard the community.

-To achieve this, LGBT Token will serve three key purposes:
+To achieve this, LGBT Token will have three layers of utility for its users and the LGBT community:

+` INSERT GRAPHIC TO HIGHTLIGHT THE THREE ASPECTS / PILARS `

 ### 1. Economic Transactions Creating Economic Power